[SPOILER] The Entire Story of Last Epoch (So Far)

 3. The fate of the Last Refuge and the world in Ruined Era.

-6. What happened to Morditas after being freed.
+6. What happened to Morditas after being freed?

-8. The conclusion of Rahyeh’s war.
+7. The conclusion of Rahyeh’s war.

 There are also some lingering questions, some minor story beats or points of interest that could show up:

 1. Like a ton of named locations on the map that you never see or hear about (Vur’kaur, Skaren, Skalnir and Argentum to name a few) not to mention a whole right side of the map covered in shroud (expansion content after launch maybe?).
+Though each new patch more and more NPCs reference new locations.

 2. As I said before, why does Yrun try to stop you from freeing his (former?) master?